The Man with the Rubber Head

-The Man with the Rubber Head (L'Homme à la tête en caoutchouc), also known as A Swelled Head, is a 1901 French short silent film by Georges Méliès.
+The Man with the Rubber Head (L'Homme à la tête en caoutchouc), also known as A Swelled Head, is a 1901 French silent trick film by Georges Méliès.
 The film stars Méliès himself as an apothecary who blows a copy of his own head up to enormous dimensions, but who is unable to get his assistant to perform the stunt as expertly.
 The special effect of the inflated head, made with a novel combination of purpose-built moving equipment and multiple exposures, evokes the modern close-up and enjoys an iconic place among Méliès's works.

 Plot

 In a laboratory, an apothecary plans a novel experiment.
 Putting a living duplicate of his own head on a table, he uses a bellows to swell the head up to gigantic size.
 The head enjoys itself by making faces and laughing with the apothecary, who then completes the experiment by letting the air out and returning the head to normal.

 The apothecary then attempts to have his assistant reproduce the experiment, but the assistant inflates the head too much, and it explodes in a bang of smoke.
 The angry apothecary throws the assistant out of the room.